 This is particularly useful for those working in more emotive areas of law, such as family and private client law.

 What is therapeutic supervision?

-It is support from a therapist to discuss difficulties and dynamics that come up in your work.
+It is support from a therapist or coach to discuss difficulties and dynamics that come up in your work.
 Your supervisor can help you make sense of such situations, take care of yourself better and, where appropriate, help you to make adjustments to the way you practice.

 What will we talk about in supervision?

 Often it takes the form of discussing common dynamics that we fall into with our clients.
 These tend to include: